 The Governing Body has set the College two liquidity targets: cash days (number of days expenditure represented by the cash balance) of 50 days and a current ratio (current assets divided by current liabilities) of 1.75.
-At 31 July 2013 these figures were 35 and 0.65 respectively, with the current ratio affected by the large amount of prepaid overseas fees carried forward in creditors.
-Sector benchmarks are 35 cash days and a current ratio of 1.5.
+At 31 July 2015 these figures were 12.6 and 0.41 respectively.
+Sector benchmarks are 78 cash days and a current ratio of 0.41